-Discover how FTP can transform your pedaling sessions and maximize your efforts on the bike.
+Discover how to transform your pedaling sessions with FTP and maximize your efforts on the bike.
 Let's embark together to explore this indispensable tool that serves both beginners and seasoned cyclists in their quest for performance.

-The FTP test is a concept that revolutionizes the way we approach training on two wheels.
+FTP testing is a concept that is revolutionizing the way we approach training on two wheels.
 Whether you're a seasoned cyclist or an enthusiastic novice, understanding FTP will open up new perspectives for improving your performance.

 Definition of FTP (Functional Threshold Power)